Rice farmers blame price hike on cartel, middlemen

 “They should not sell it out.
 They were given the input for continuity.

 “The continuity is what government is after.
-So let government continue to try their possible best to help farmers and not relent,” the RIFAN boss said.
+So let the government continue to try their best to help farmers and not relent,” the RIFAN boss said.

 “The price of rice is currently between N70,000 and N80,000 for a 50 kg bag.
 We can only sell it the way we bought it.